adirsingh96/fluidChatter/README.md

 This is just a fun side project which aims to provide a chat ui

 that can integrate with some of the top LLM's.
-I will be trting to
+I will be trying to

-implement feature which I wish existed in chatGPT.
+implement features which I wish existed in chatGPT.